 But what exactly is a data analyst portfolio?
 How do you put what you do into images and words?
 And, if you’re just starting out, how on earth do you find projects to include in your portfolio?
 The idea of a data analyst portfolio might seem strange and rather abstract, but fear not.
 In this guide, we’ll show you how to build your data portfolio from scratch.
 We’ll cover:

-- What is a data analytics portfolio and why is it important?
+- What is a data analyst portfolio and why is it important?

-- What should you include in your data analytics portfolio?
+- What should you include in your data analyst portfolio?

-- What should your data analytics portfolio demonstrate?
+- What skills should your data analyst portfolio demonstrate?

 - How can you get portfolio projects without any experience?

-- Where can you go for data analytics portfolio examples and inspiration?
+- Where can you go for data analyst portfolio examples and inspiration?